cyrax1800/pokemon_sample/README.md

 This is a sample app with implementation of Clean Architecture with dagger 2 and MV(I/P/VM) pattern

-This sample app already include with Unit Test and Intrument test with Jacoco coverage report
+This sample app already include with Unit Test and Instrument test with Jacoco coverage report

 Api using open source api from [PokeApi](https://pokeapi.co/)